MortenNie/WeatherDataProject/README.md

 **<h3>4.
-Links and tools used: </h3><br>**
+Documentation: </h3><br>**
 We've used the website https://vejr.tv2.dk/ to webscrape information from. <br>

 We then used the API https://openweathermap.org/current to Enrich our information. <br>

 This is the API We used: https://api.openweathermap.org/data/2.5/weather

-From the API we Enriched our Weather information with additional Weather information, including <br>
-things like Longtitude, Latitude, A text description of the weather, Humidity levels and wind degrees.
+From the API we Enriched our Weather information with additional Weather information, including things like: <br>  Longtitude, Latitude, A text description of the weather, Humidity levels and wind degrees.

 <h3>Edge Cases:</h3>